RizkyFauziIlmi/rizkyfauziilmi/README.md

-this repository is about my portofolio
+this repository is about my portofolio that build with chakra ui

 ## Table of contents
 * [see source by forking repository](#fork-the-project)